AhsanShafiqShawon/system-design/README.md

 # System Design Fundamentals

-A personal deep-dive into system design concepts — exploring how real systems behave under load, where they break, and how to reason about them from first principles.
+A deep-dive into system design concepts — exploring how real systems behave under load, where they break, and how to reason about them from first principles.

 ---